 Who Is In Your Life?

-Before you start to exit your current partner, family and friends from your life, take a close look at yourself and notice how they reflect your thoughts, beliefs and behaviours.
+Before you start to exit your current partner, family, friends and colleagues from your life, take a close look at yourself and ask yourself, "How do I change my mindset and behaviours so I attract the people I want personally and professionally?".

-Below you will find five ways to spring clean your own thoughts first, before you spring clean your relationships:
+Below you will find five ways to spring clean your own mindset first, before you spring clean your relationships:

 1. Let go of past fears, hurts and self doubts

 Declutter your mind from past emotions (eg. hurt, anger, fear, rejection, betrayal, guilt, etc) and self doubts (eg. not good enough, fear of failure/success, being judged, fear of being alone, etc).
 The more your mind is cluttered with these and your past relationships, the more you will keep recreating the same patterns and dynamics with your current and future partner, family and friends.
-In turn, this will prevent you from having the relationships you truly desire.
+In turn, you will keep attracting disempowering personal and professional relationship dynamics and this will prevent you from having the relationships you truly desire.

 2. Forgive and remember the lesson

-Is there a partner, family member or friend who has wronged you in the past and whom you have not forgiven?
+Is there a partner, family member, friend, colleague or manager who has wronged you in the past and whom you have not forgiven?
 By holding onto lack of forgiveness you are only hurting yourself.
 When you forgive, you learn from the situation rather than forget about it.
-Then you will be free to create more empowering and loving relationships based on the present, instead of being dragged into the past.
+Then you will be free to create more empowering, loving and appreciative relationships based on the present, instead of being dragged into the past and recreating the same negative personal and professional relationships now and in the future.

 3. Stop beating up on yourself

 Most people are really good at beating up on themselves and regardless of how much they have achieved, they find fault.
 Your self-talk can be your best friend or a saboteur.
 Learn to become your own best friend and start rewarding yourself for both the smallest and big achievements each day.
-If you want your partner, family and friends to be more supportive and loving towards you, first you need to treat yourself that way.
+If you want your partner, family, friends, colleagues and manger to be more supportive and appreciate towards you, first you need to treat yourself that way.

 4. Banish anxiety and negativity

 Because you get what you focus on, if you continue to focus on what you don’t want, you will keep attracting it.
 By visualising exactly what you want each day, you program your mind to attract more positive people, situations and opportunities into your life.
 Like attracts like.
-If you want to attract a more positive partner, family and friends into your life, ensure that you are positive first!
+If you want to attract a more positive partner, family, friends, colleagues or mananger, ensure that you are positive first!

 5. Turn Confusion into Clarity of Direction

 Without clarity there can be confusion and lots of purposeless action.
 Not knowing what you really want leads to scattered thinking and results in scattered action.
 Instead, create a clear vision for your life (and where you want to be in 5 years, 10 years, etc) and then set short term and long term goals to help you get there.
-When you know where you are going, your communication will be clearer and your partner, family members and friends will be able to support you.
+When you know where you are going, your communication will be clearer and other people will be able to support you in achieving your personal and professional goals.